Ezhil-Language-Foundation/open-tamil/README.md

 3. reverse letters in Tamil word

 #txt2unicode
 Tamil Text Encode to Unicode Converter and vice versa.

-  Don't you know what is your text encode ?
-Don't worry.
-This tamil/txt2unicode/`auto2unicode` function will find it & convert to unicode for you :-)
+If you Don't you know what your Tamil text encoding, don't worry; the '''tamil.txt2unicode.auto2unicode''' function will find it & convert to unicode for you.

 Right now, it supports with 20 Tamil encodes.
-Read more details about [txt2unicode](tamil/txt2unicode/README.md) and [limitation](examples/txt2unicode/encodes_chars/README.md) of `auto2unicode` and `unicode2auto`
+Read more details about [txt2unicode](tamil/txt2unicode/README.md) and [limitation](examples/txt2unicode/encodes_chars/README.md) of 'auto2unicode' and 'unicode2auto'

 #txt2ipa
 Tamil Unicode Text to International Phonetic Alphabet (IPA) converter

 Read more details about [txt2ipa](tamil/txt2ipa/README.md)

 #transliterate
 the python package 'transliterate' provides for commonly used transliteration